History of homosexuality in American film: Early films and productions

-It was during this same time that the United States Supreme Court ruled that films did not have First Amendment protection, due to the film industry being a business that could be easily used for "evil", and several local governments passed laws restricting the public exhibition of "indecent" or "immoral" films.
+It was during this same time that the United States Supreme Court ruled in the 1915 case Mutual Film Corp. v.
+Industrial Commission of Ohio that films did not have First Amendment protection, due to the film industry being a business that could be easily used for "evil", and several local governments passed laws restricting the public exhibition of "indecent" or "immoral" films.
 The media publicity surrounding several high-profile celebrity scandals and the danger of church-led boycotts also pressured the leadership within the film industry to establish a national censorship board, which became the Motion Picture Production Code.

 The Motion Picture Production Code, also simply known as the Production Code or as the "Hays Code", was established both to curtail additional government censorship and to prevent the loss of revenue from boycotts led by the Catholic Church and fundamentalist Protestant groups, who had wanted to judge the moral impact of Hollywood cinema on the general public.
 In terms of homosexuality, the code marked the end of the "pansy" characters and the beginning of depictions that were more reserved and buried within subtext.
 While the code did not explicitly state that depictions of homosexuality were against the code, the code barred the depiction of any kind of sexual perversion or deviance, which homosexuality fell under at the time.
 Gay characters on screen also came to be represented as villains or victims who commit crimes due to their homosexuality.
 Per the production code these homosexual villains would have to be punished by the law to coincide with the code's rule stating that films could not place crime above law.
 An example of the enforcement of the production code is the character Joel Cairo in the 1941 film The Maltese Falcon.
 In the original novel the character is clearly homosexual, though in the movie his homosexuality is made vague.
 The production code not only affected what was cut from movies containing homosexual characters, but also often removed them completely.
 The stage play The Children's Hour by Lillian Hellman was released as a film in 1936 titled These Three directed by William Wyler.
 The stage play contained a storyline of two teachers being accused of having a lesbian affair, yet the film version created a heterosexual love triangle between two women and one man.
 Critics came to favor the production code as it allowed for unsavory behaviors to be eliminated from the public eye.
 Many critics stated that the film version of The Children's Hour was more enjoyable with the absence of the lesbian characters when compared to the original stage play.